-On Friday afternoons during school terms, the Stepping Stones For Life Music and Art Group provides art, craft and music activities in St Margaret’s small hall for people with disabilities.
+For a long tme onn Friday afternoons during school terms, the Stepping Stones For Life Music and Art Group provided art, craft and music activities in St Margaret’s small hall for people with disabilities.

 This Group evolved as a continuation of the Hands On Studio’s Art Class which was established as an offshoot of the original Hands On Studio with the assistance of an ACT government community grant.
 It commenced, probably in 2001, in St Margaret’s small hall.
 It was open to all-comers and originally a number of retired folk were its main clientele.
 Gradually it evolved to include a number of people with a disability.